viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{% /tab %}}
 {{< /tabs >}}

-Once you've included the required utility function and safeguard, your complete color filter function should look like the following.
+Now that you've included the required utility function and safeguard, your complete color filter function should look like the following:

 {{< tabs >}}
 {{% tab name="Python"%}}